dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 ## USB

-For USB, things are *fairly* simple, most Ryzen/Matisse, Intel and AsMedia controllers work OOB with no other configuartion besides a [USB map](https://usb-map.gitbook.io/project/).
+For USB, things are *fairly* simple, most Ryzen/Matisse, Intel and AsMedia controllers work OOB with no other configuration besides a [USB map](https://usb-map.gitbook.io/project/).
 For AsRock users with Intel CPUs, you'll need to use XHCI-unsupported.kext(which can be found within [Rehabman's USBInjectAll's project](https://github.com/RehabMan/OS-X-USB-Inject-All).
-Many H370, B360, H310 and X79/X99/X299 users can also benifit from this
+Many H370, B360, H310 and X79/X99/X299 users can also benefit from this

 **Special AMD Note**: Due to how macOS builds USBs, they **must** be defined somewhere in the ACPI tables.
 For some reason, many AMD boards just forget to do this and users end up with a lot of broken USB ports.
-There is a fix but it involves manually adding the ports to the [DSDT or SSDT](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/AMD/AMD-USB-map.md)
+There is a fix but it involves manually adding the ports to the [DSDT or SSDT](https://github.com/dortania/OpenCore-Desktop-Guide/blob/master/AMD/AMD-USB-map.md)